Sprakler/shareme/README.md

 ### New Features!

-  - Your Files are no longer saved into server , they are deleted after 24 hours of uploaded and the link gets expired.
+  - Your File are no longer saved into server , they are deleted after 24 hours of uploaded and the link gets expired.
   - Drag and drop files , instead of just uploading now you can also drag and drop the files.